Why Venice started its Carnival? A clue: the goal was not to party

 Wild parties and the anonymity of masks and costumes made Venice Carnival the perfect outlet for the Venetian population

-Why Venice started its Carnival?
-A clue: the goal was not to party - Venezia Autentica | Discover and Support the Authentic Venice - Venice Carnival is one of the most famous and iconic local festivals and Carnival worldwide but its origins are mainly unknown
+Unmasking the Mysteries: A Journey Through the Colorful History of Venice Carnival - Venezia Autentica | Discover and Support the Authentic Venice - Venice Carnival is one of the most famous and iconic local festivals and Carnival worldwide but you'll never believe the true reason behind it!

 We explained above that the Venetian festival was found mentioned for the first time in documents dating back to the XIth century.
 Property of the Doge of that time, the documents speak of Carnevale as a form of public entertainment.